Makktu/StarDrifter-2025/README.md

 Got a good early version of the fade in/fade out script work, with predictable intervals and transparencies for now.

+### Tue 18 Feb 2025
+1st draft of energy barrier 'nodes' that the player shoots to disable the barriers temporarily.
+Will all need linking up still.
+And graphical boosts.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON